 We meet about 20 times plus the final exam.
-(In summer sessions this is broken into two meetings per day.)
+(For a half-semester course this is broken into two meetings per day.)

 Exam dates are firm.
 The exam dates will not change unless there is a fire or a flood or something.
 Exams happen about twice a month.
-(In summer session they happen weekly.)
+(For a half-semester course exams happen weekly.)
 Exams are closed-book, closed-notes, closed-neighbor, etc. You can bring blank paper.
 Some memorization is required.